 When you play songs for pocket change, you learn how to turn on a dime.

-Just ask Logan Ashley.
+Just ask Logan Murrell.
 She’s been busking since she was 10 years old, playing guitar and singing Merle Haggard’s “Mama Tried” for crowds at Market Square in Knoxville and later performing in front of popular tourist restaurants in Pigeon Forge – anywhere people were lined up waiting for a table.

 “It’s where I fell in love with performing,” she said.
 “I played for older people who loved classic country, I played for younger kids who loved Taylor Swift, and I played for the crowd in between who loved James Taylor, Fleetwood Mac, and Chicago.
 I was connecting with a 7-year-old and someone who was 70 – and everyone in between.”